Text2TCS/mBART-termextraction/README.md

 ## Overview

 This repository contains the scripts used to finetune mBART for the termextraction task on the ACTER dataset (https://github.com/AylaRT/ACTER).
+Additionally, the repository contains folders named "epoch_XX", which contain the output on the test set of the models trained to XX epoch.
-Use the files to recreate the experiment results.
+Use the scripts in the repository to recreate these results.

 ## Installation